 At its core, hyaluronic acid gives your skin the ability to hold onto water and to prevent moisture from evaporating into the air.
-From a nerdy, scientific view, hyaluronic acid is a naturally-occurring glycosaminoglycan, a vital component in the matrix of your skin.
-Linking to collagen on one side and holding onto water on the other; this grants HA a powerful water-holding ability.
+From a nerdy, scientific view, hyaluronic acid is a naturally occurring glycosaminoglycan, a vital component in the matrix of your skin.
+Linking to collagen on one side and holding onto the water on the other; grants HA a powerful water-holding ability.
 This is what imbues skin with a dewy, glass skin glow.

 And just in case you’re still befuddled by the name-- hyaluronic acid--it’s not an acid in the traditional sense of the word; meaning to exfoliate dead skin cells away.
 Instead, it provides lubrication to certain parts of the body---including your skin.

 But in the world of skincare, hyaluronic acid would be classified as a humectant.
 And it’s essentially another name for a water-loving ingredient.
 Skincare brands typically put a humectant in their products to boost the hydration of their products.

 A humectant can be either natural or synthetic.
 The synthetic type does the job of moisturizing skin, but that’s pretty much it.
 A natural humectant is a hydration booster, but it also repairs your skin barrier.
 Hyaluronic acid is a natural humectant, and it does an excellent job of protecting and repairing your skin barrier.
 In one study, hyaluronic acid has been shown to be effective at skin barrier repair for people affected by dermatitis.

 Hyaluronic acid is present in practically every aspect of the body from your brain to your connective tissue.
 But skin has the lion’s share with fifty percent of total HA.
 As we get older, our production of hyaluronic acid begins to slowly diminish.